Government Social Benefits

 In general, government benefits are typically available to low-income individuals and families who meet certain income requirements.

-These income requirements take into account factors such as family size and the individual's or family's total annual income.
+These income requirements take into account factors such as family size and the individual or family's total annual income.